 Martin Clarke is a musicologist specialising in the intersections between music, theology, and religious practice.
 He joined the central academic staff of The Open University as a Lecturer in Music in 2014, and was made a Senior Lecturer in 2019.
-From 2008-16 he was also an Associate Lecturer, tutoring undergraduate modules in Music and Arts & Humanities.
+From 2008-16 he was also an Associate Lecturer, tutoring undergraduate and postgraduate modules in Music and Arts & Humanities.
 From 2016-19 he served as Director of Teaching (Arts & Humanities) in the Faculty of Arts and Social Sciences.
 He holds BA (Hons) and PhD degrees in Music from Durham University.
 Martin is also active as an organist and choir director; he holds the Fellowship Diploma of the Royal College of Organists (FRCO).
 He is a Senior Fellow of the Higher Education Academy (SFHEA).

 Martin Clarke's primary research interests lies in the relationships between music and theology, and especially their articulation in the music and religious practice of eighteenth- and nineteenth-century Britain, and the Methodist movement more widely.
 His book, British Methodist Hymnody: Theology, Heritage and Experience, was published by Routledge in 2017.

 He supervises PhD students working on music and theology, and on aspects of British musical culture in the eighteenth and nineteenth centuries.
 He would welcome enquries from potential research students in the areas of hymnody, the relationship between music and theology, and music and eighteenth- or nineteenth-century British culture.